frc5687/2021-tutorial/README.md

 ### Accounts you will need
 * Slack - If you aren't on slack, please talk with or email a student on the team so they can make sure you get added to the right channels
 * [GitHub](https://github.com/join?source=header) - Once you have created your account, let Ben Bernard know so we can add you to the team
-* [GoodDay](https://www.goodday.work/) - The whole robotics team is using GoodDay to manage requirements and the team gantt chart.
-Our lead programmer is responsible for keeping us on track per the GoodDay schedule.
 * You may also be required to create Atlassian, Oracle, and JetBrains accounts in order to download their tools.

 ### Setting up your tools